ramseyjiang/go_mid_to_senior/pkgusages/grpc/README.md

    Its format is "rpc BidiHello(stream HelloRequest) returns (stream HelloResponse)".
    (Bi-directional streaming image)https://miro.medium.com/max/1400/1*PTQkkSJQufmSNkM-3VfZNQ.png

 gRPC Servers are async by default.
 This means they don't block threads on requests.
 Therefore, each gRPC server can serve millions of requests in parallel.

-gRPC Clients can be async or sync(blocking)
-Clients can decide which model works best for the performance needs. gRPC Clients can perform client side load balancing.
+gRPC Clients can be async or sync(blocking).
+Clients can decide which model works best for their performance needs. gRPC Clients can perform client-side load balancing.

 For security, gRPC strongly recommend for you to use SSL(encryption the wire) in your API.